CarlaKeresztesi/web-project/README.md

 To ensure a smooth development process, I followed these steps to set up and work with the project:

-**1️⃣ Install SASS Globally** (if not installed)
+**1️⃣ Installed SASS Globally**

 SCSS needs to be compiled into CSS before it can be used in the project.
-If you haven't installed SASS yet, run the following **Bash command**:
+Ran the following **Bash command**:

 ```
 npm install -g sass
 ```

-**2️⃣ Compile SCSS into CSS**
+**2️⃣ Compiled SCSS into CSS**

-Inside your project directory, run the following command to watch your SCSS files and automatically compile them into CSS:
+Inside my project directory, ran the following command to watch SCSS files and automatically compile them into CSS:

 ```
 sass --watch styles.scss styles.css
 ```

-This will generate a CSS file from SCSS and continuously watch for any changes.
+This generates a CSS file from SCSS and continuously watches for any changes.

-**3️⃣ Link the Compiled CSS in HTML**
+**3️⃣ Linked the Compiled CSS in HTML**
-Ensure that your HTML file is linked to the compiled CSS file (not the SCSS file):
+Ensured that the HTML file is linked to the compiled CSS file (not the SCSS file):

 ```
 <link rel="stylesheet" href="./styles.css">